Code Lyoko: Merchandise

 Several Code Lyoko products have been released, including DVDs, a series of cine-manga by Tokyopop, a series of four novels by Italian publisher Atlantyca Entertainment, apparel, and other accessories.
 In 2006, Marvel Toys released a line of Code Lyoko toys and action figures.

-When the show started to come to an end in 2007, The Game Factory released three video games based on the show: Code Lyoko and Code Lyoko: Fall of X.A.N.A. for the Nintendo DS, and Code Lyoko: Quest for Infinity for the Wii, PSP, and PlayStation 2.
+When the show was about to come to an end in 2007, The Game Factory released three video games based on the show: Code Lyoko and Code Lyoko: Fall of X.A.N.A. for the Nintendo DS, and Code Lyoko: Quest for Infinity for the Wii, PSP, and PlayStation 2.
 The games were met with mixed to positive reviews from critics despite some criticisms of gameplay.
 There have been other games released through various mediums, one being Facebook.

 A series of Clan TVE festivals in Spain included live stage shows based on Code Lyoko among other things.
 A game show known as Code Lyoko Challenge was planned to be released in late 2012, but fell through.

 Novels

 A series of four chapter books was released by Atlantyca Entertainment and distributed in Italy and other countries.
 The novels delve deeper into the unanswered questions of the series.
 Taking place after the end of the series, X.A.N.A. has miraculously survived and returns though weakened and initially missing its memories.
 X.A.N.A. possesses Eva Skinner, an American girl, and travels to France in order to infiltrate the gang and kill them off.
-Unaware of their enemy's presence, the group works to find clues about Aelita's past, left by her father Franz Hopper, and confirm whether or not her mother is still alive somewhere.
-But at the same time, a terrorist group, the Green Phoenix, has become interested in the supercomputer and intend to use both it and the virtual world of Lyoko for evil purposes.
+Unaware of their enemy's presence, the group works to find clues about Aelita's past, left by her father Franz Hopper, and confirm whether or not her mother is still alive somewhere, but at the same time, a terrorist group, the Green Phoenix, has become interested in the Supercomputer and intend to use both it and the virtual world of Lyoko for evil purposes.

 It was confirmed that the series will never be released officially in English, nor the final two books released in French.
 However, sometime later, a fan community came together and sought to not only finish the series but translate it into more languages, including English.
 They have since completed their work and made it available for free download in September 2014.